How to leave New York residency [Guide + FAQ]

 Handling New York-source income

 New York taxes income from business activities or property within the state, even after you move.
-This includes income from entities like S corporations located in New York.
+This includes income from entities like S corporations that are located in New York.

 The “Teddy Bear” test

-Another unique way that New York determines domicile is through sentimental belongings.
+Another unique way that New York determines domicile is through the location of sentimental belongings.
 Where you keep items of personal importance can influence the state’s perception of your true home base.

 Strategic considerations

-Post-move, it's strategic to limit time in New York, especially if retaining property.
-If the property is kept, renting it out can evidence a shift from personal use to an investment, indicating a genuine residency change.
+Post-move, it's strategic to limit your time in New York, especially if you still own or rent property in New York.
+If the property is owned, renting it out can evidence a shift from personal use to an investment, indicating a genuine change in residency.

 Post-Move challenges: navigating the aftershocks